EdgeDLT/neo-zk-starter/readme.md

-## ZK dApp Starter
+## Neo ZK Starter

 A zero-knowledge dApp starter template for Neo N3 blockchain developers.
 This project helps you:
 - Write and test ZK circuits in Go
 - Generate and verify proofs both on-chain and off-chain
 - Deploy ZK-powered smart contracts to Neo N3

 Credits to `consensys/gnark` for making ZK tech accessible and `nspcc-dev/neo-go` for bringing them to Neo developers.
+Code improvements, feature requests, and new circuit examples are welcomed and appreciated.

 ### Overview

 This repo includes several example circuits demonstrating common ZK patterns:

 - `hash_commit`: Proves knowledge of a preimage for a hash commitment
-  - Pattern: Prove you know a value without revealing it
   - Use case: Private voting, sealed bids

-- `merkle_verify`: Verifies membership in a MiMC-Merkle tree
-  - Pattern: Prove membership in a set without revealing the set
+- `merkle_verify`: Verifies membership in a MiMC-Merkle tree without revealing the set
   - Use case: Private token transfers, allowlists

 - `p256_verify`: Verifies ECDSA signatures on the P256 curve
-  - Pattern: Prove signature validity without revealing the signature
   - Use case: Anonymous credentials, private identity verification, recursive proof verification

 ### Quick Start